 Dairy farming, unlike the citrus and fig industry, emerged as a major economic base in the area during the 1920s.
 According to local tradition they became so prevalent during this time that most everyone had one.
 Trucks had supplanted trains for transporting dairy products to markets in Galveston and Houston by this time.
 Local citizens recalled catching rides on milk trucks before community bus service was available.

 Location.
 29° 22.907′ N, 95° 6.987′ W. Marker is in Santa Fe, Texas, in Galveston County.
 Marker is at the intersection of State Highway 6 and Clark Street on State Highway 6.
+Marker is in a roadside park off of Texas Highway 6.
 Touch for map.
-Marker is in a roadside park off of Texas Highway 6.
 Marker is in this post office area: Santa Fe TX 77517, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Arcadia Christian Church (about 800 feet away, measured in a direct line); Runge Park (approx. 0.4 miles away); Alta Loma (approx. 2.2 miles away); Original Site of First Baptist Church of Alta Loma (approx. 2.3 miles away); Hitchcock Depot (approx. 3.1 miles away); Evergreen Cemetery (approx. 3.2 miles away); U. S. Naval Air Station (approx. 4.6 miles away); Camp Wallace (approx. 4.6 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Arcadia Christian Church (about 800 feet away, measured in a direct line); Runge Park (approx. 0.4 miles away); Santa Fe Consolidated High School (approx. 0.7 miles away); Alta Loma (approx. 2.2 miles away); Original Site of First Baptist Church of Alta Loma (approx. 2.3 miles away); Miller-Brautigam Home (approx. 2.4 miles away); Alta Loma Cemetery (approx. 2.7 miles away); Hitchcock Depot (approx. 3.1 miles away).
+Touch for a list and map of all markers in Santa Fe.

 Also see . . .
 Santa Fe, Texas, article in Handbook of Texas.
 (Submitted on February 4, 2014, by Gregory Walker of La Grange, Texas.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 10, 2012, by Jim Evans of Houston, Texas.
-This page has been viewed 423 times since then and 38 times this year.
+It was originally submitted on February 10, 2012, by Jim Evans of Houston, Texas.
+This page has been viewed 485 times since then and 26 times this year.
 Photos: 1, 2. submitted on February 10, 2012, by Jim Evans of Houston, Texas. • Craig Swain was the editor who published this page.